12 Mar My Last Camping Trip

 I still don’t know.
 I don’t want to.
 I know that Eric, Tony, and Sam were never found, nor was any trace of anything that might have made them disappear.
 I learned even that reluctantly.
 Look for answers?
 Hell, I don’t even go near forests any longer.

 Staying away from forests isn’t enough.
 I have developed a need for sound.
 Always.
-After a minute without the hearing something, I feel anxious.
+After a minute without hearing something, I feel anxious.
 Sleeping without it is impossible.
 If whatever got my fellow scouts comes for me, I want as much warning as I can get.

 That brings me to the reason I’m sharing this: Lately, even with music at full volume and me screaming my lungs out, I’ve been experiencing minutes of silence.
 At home, at work, out driving, when I’ve gone on visits, I’ve been experiencing it.

-It’s been many years since the the end of my last camping trip, but it seems like I’m about to feel that presence again.
+It’s been many years since the end of my last camping trip, but it seems like I’m about to feel that presence again.
 When it wants, I believe it will make me experience a silence that will never end.

 Credit To – Dustin Koski